sarthakagrawal927/interview-prep/BehavioralQ/README.md

 7) Describe a time when you overcame a difficult technical problem.

 8) Tell me about a challenging interaction with your teammate?

+Where you will see yourself after 3 years?
+How do you influence people?
+Failures?
+Learning from failure.